MichaelSimons/docker.github.io/engine/examples/dotnetcore.md

 This example assumes you already have an ASP.NET Core app on your machine.
-If you are new to ASP.NET you can follow a [simple tutorial](https://www.asp.net/get-started) to initialize a project or clone our [ASP.NET Docker Sample](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).
+If you are new to ASP.NET you can follow a [simple tutorial](https://www.asp.net/get-started) to initialize a project or clone an existing [ASP.NET Docker Sample](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).

 ## Create a Dockerfile for an ASP.NET Core application